coreruleset/documentation/content/development/regex_assembly.md

 ### Arguments

 - Include file name (required): The name of the file to include, without suffix
-- Suffix replacements (optional): Any number of space separated two-tuples, where the first entry is the suffix to match and the second entry is the replacement.
+- Suffix replacements (optional): Any number of two-tuples, where the first entry is the suffix to match and the second entry is the replacement.
 To use, write `--` after the include file name.
 Tuples are space separated

 ### Output

-The exact contents of the included file, including processor directives, with suffixes replaced where apopriate.
+The exact contents of the included file, including processor directives, with suffixes replaced where appropriate.
 The prefix and suffix markers are not allowed in included files.

 ### Description